 We want to support all clergy exploring a call to our diocese.
-For more information about parish profiles, openings in our diocese, and to forward all requests or materials, please contact the Rev. Canon Gwynn Lynch, 619-291-5947.
+For more information about parish profiles or openings in our diocese visit Transitions– and please contact the Rev. Canon Gwynn Lynch, 619-291-5947.

 How to Apply

 Deployment of priests who are not United States citizens and who are not ordained in or canonically resident in the Episcopal Church in the United States of America is complicated.
 Significant issues need to be addressed: immigration status, canonical residence and licensing, knowledge of the polity, worship, authority, and Canons of the Episcopal Church, and the search process.